Mahmudul Hasan Sohag: OnnoRokom Group

-In addition, Onnorokom Group has established a laboratory called the Onnorokom Bioinformatics Laboratory in the Department of Genetic Engineering, University of Dhaka.
+In addition, OnnoRokom Group has established a laboratory called the OnnoRokom Bioinformatics Laboratory in the Department of Genetic Engineering, University of Dhaka.

-Udvash-Unmesh
+Udvash-Unmesh-Uttoron

-Udvash is one of the largest shadow education platforms in Bangladesh, with over 110 branches nationwide.
-It was launched in December 2000 in Dhaka, and primarily focuses on the science stream.
+Udvash is one of the largest shadow education platforms in Bangladesh, with 133 branches nationwide.
+It was launched in December 2000 in Dhaka, and primarily focuses on the science stream on academic and admission exam studies.